xishantingyu/SESE/day3/assignment_3.md

 # Write a weekly report

-*	in plan text and send me as email attachment
+*	in plain text and send me as email attachment

 *	backgroud